Project Overview

-The objective of the Line Ratings and Increased Power Flow project is to allow increased utilization of transmission assets to maximize power flow while managing risks.
-This requires balancing the need for more energy with the cost, complexity, lead time, and regulatory requirements surrounding different strategies to find the either the “right size” or a “no regrets” solution.
+The project objective is to allow increased utilization of transmission assets to maximize power flow while managing risks.
+This requires balancing the need for more energy with the cost, complexity, lead time, and regulatory requirements surrounding different strategies to find either the “right size” or a “no-regrets” solution.
 This optimization allows more efficient, reliable, and resilient operation of the grid.
 Leveraging an improved understanding of risks and risk mitigation methods, utilities can balance capacity decisions against short-term risks such as maintaining statutory clearances and long-term risks such as reduced asset life.
+The range of hardware, software, and standards in this space are constantly evolving, which requires ongoing efforts to track performance and field experience.

-This project intends to document knowledge regarding the selection, design, and application of transmission ratings and uprating methods.
-Utilities can leverage this information to better understand how legacy practices, new regulations, emerging grid-enhancing technologies, and industry disruptors can be managed.
+This project intends to capture and document knowledge regarding selection, design, and application of transmission ratings and uprating methods.
+Utilities can leverage this knowledge to better understand how legacy practices, new regulations, emerging grid-enhancing technologies, and industry disruptors can be managed.

 - Documenting lessons learned from utility uprating projects around the globe